ech08ravo/2019C/Use-cases.md

 ## Course Design with Smart Functonality

+This is a proposed use case for an automated course generation platform that is activated by the Learner rather than a Course Designer.
+It relies predominantly on AI to create content and to make adjustements as it learns from user behaviour.
 The Learner enters the Learning Environment interface and inputs constraints such as duration, requirements, interests etc into the Personalisation Engine (with AI) to generate a bespoke course.
 The Personalisation Engine gathers data from the Web and the Course Cloud Repository, which is constantly updated and reviewed by a Course Designer and a Community of Practice.
 The Learner actions the course and the user experience is logged by xAPI, the data is stored in a learning record store on the Learning Analytics Platform which is analysed by the AI in the Personalisation Engine.
 The Personalisation Engine then updates the course based on the Learners needs.

 ![Use Case Diagram for Course Design with Smart Functonality](https://www.plantuml.com/plantuml/img/XPB1QiCm38RlUWeTwqFUO9IMf8D1e6Oxx1YyLCqCiLniULiOU_SvIGEx93lPwF_a_xViGnGJ9BaUGApqXALF8H9M56t7-6db7LzSHl0nSIkUJMzb09YnPiOee8bOLhdgNE8CDETheuDfnROqQMSDDPbmHsk0GAqOxhBZLBVSDIV-iC6p8nRyHjXf2d4oZ4QiPpnnPvbKLcPt1Jy0TL7iSGszgmiEEGREbTwd2pxJpKShFWmAocfDMG-orl1FnokzgOth_KsyR8hzxkkedzHcrqXayt6P3ba6YyVC3_af8khUoDK7D_floWzRKuK3yIN_cLy0)